Practical advantage of non-Hermitian enhanced quantum sensing: Non-Hermitian Sensing

 However, one must be cautious in interpreting the enhanced spectral response near an EP as a guaranteed metrological advantage~\cite{wiersig2020prospects,chen2019sensitivity}.
-In the above protocol, the effective detection of $\Omega$ also requires a diverging time to ensure $\Omega T\sim O(1)$ as $\lambda \to 0$ in the vicinity of EP, which is indeed an impractical regime in real sensing process and suffers from severe decoherence effect.
-Next we present a more general method which does not depend on EP and non-Hermitian criticality can be accessed at finite evolution time.
+In the above protocol, the effective detection of $\Omega$ also requires a diverging time to ensure $\Omega T\sim O(1)$ as $\lambda \to 0$, which is indeed an impractical requirement in a real sensing process and suffers from severe decoherence effect.
+Next we present a more general framework which does not rely on EP, and non-Hermitian criticality can be accessed at finite evolution time.